lauraleslie9t/Wordle/README.md

 # Wordle
 Just a fun little project.

-Csv file with potential words is within bin/debug/netcoreapp3.1.
-Project imports the list, cuts all with more than 5 letters and removes all words with duplicate letters.
+Project imports the list, cuts all words that dont have 5 letters and removes all words with duplicate letters.
+Words are read from the csv inside Words/validWords.csv

 In the console you can write a 5 letter word.
 Your word will be analysed and each letter will be assigned a colour.
 Green - letter is in the word in the correct place.